MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 - Be able to create an AWS connection using either AWS credentials or by using the [AssumeRole API](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)

 ## Solution Proposal
-Add support for authentication using AWS Credentials and AWS IAM AssumeRole.
+Allow users to create an AWS CONNECTION with AWS Credentials or AWS IAM AssumeRole.

 ### AWS Credentials
-Creating an AWS connection with credentials is quite straightforward.
+Creating an AWS connection with credentials should be quite straightforward.
 The SQL would look like,
 ```
 CREATE SECRET aws_secret_key = 'secret';